mrbbot/ntlm/README.md

 ## Flutter Web Support

-For cross-origin requests, make sure your server includes the following header in responses:
+For cross-origin requests, make sure your server includes the following headers in responses:

 ```
+Access-Control-Allow-Origin: <your_origin>
 Access-Control-Expose-Headers: WWW-Authenticate
+Access-Control-Allow-Headers: Authorization
+Access-Control-Allow-Credentials: true
 ```

-This allows the package to view NTLM messages sent by the server.
+This allows the package to both view NTLM messages sent by the server and send requests with NTLM messages.

 ## Acknowledgements